-Fieser, I., and Fieser, M.: Organic Chemistry Course; OR Getchell, R.: Organic Chemistry: a Brief Course; OR

-Behr, Fuson and Snyder: Brief Course in Organic Chemistry; OR Smith, W. B.: A Modern Introduction to Organic Chemistry.
+Fieser, L. and Fieser, M.: Organic Chemistry Course; OR Behr, Fuson and Snyder: Brief Course in Organic Chemistry; OR Smith, W. B.: A Modern Introduction to Organic Chemistry.

+Glasstone and Lewis: Elements of Physical Chemistry.
 Hiller and Herber: Principles of Chemistry.
 Moellar, T.: Inorganic Chemistry.
-Moore, W.: Physical Chemistry.

 Vogel, A.: Textbook of Quantitative Analysis.